Dry Ice Blasting: How does your current cleaning process compare?

 This process results in some level of cleanliness and roughness with sand being the most common blasting media.
-Like all open blasting, sandblasting creates fugitive dust, and this dust is usually toxic.
-In all cases, it is a nuisance, creating mess and dramatically shortening the life of all nearby moving parts through wear.
+Like all open blasting, sandblasting creates fugitive dust, which is usually toxic.
+This dust is also a nuisance, creates a mess and dramatically shortens the life of all nearby moving parts through wear.

-Cold Jet dry ice blasting uses nonabrasive dry ice that won't wear away the surface being cleaned and won't create additional waste for disposal.
-You can also take the Cold Jet dry ice blasting system to your equipment - cleaning it in place without risky and time-consuming material handling.
+Cold Jet dry ice blasting uses non-abrasive dry ice that won't wear away the surface being cleaned and won't create additional waste for disposal.
+You can also transport the Cold Jet dry ice blasting system to your equipment - cleaning it in place, without risky and time-consuming material handling.
 Cold Jet dry ice blasting is the logical choice when no surface roughness is desired.

 Sandblasting vs Dry ice blasting comparison:

-Cold Jet dry ice blasting uses nonabrasive dry ice that often surpasses the clean left behind by soda, but does so without leaving any secondary waste to dispose of.
-There is also some debate as to the effects soda blasting can have on the PH levels of the soil it comes into contact with after blasting.
-Since Cold Jet leaves no secondary waste to attend to, the entire project time and the secondary mess are drastically reduced.
+Cold Jet dry ice blasting uses non-abrasive dry ice that often surpasses the clean left behind by soda, but does so without leaving any secondary waste to dispose of.
+There is also some debate as to the effects soda blasting can have on the pH levels of the soil it comes into contact with after blasting.
+Because Cold Jet leaves no secondary waste to attend to, the entire project time and the secondary mess are drastically reduced.

 (Ultra-)High Pressure Water Blasting

-While it is among the fastest methods of cleaning, water blasting nevertheless has limited applications.
-On steel surfaces, for example, it cannot create any specific surface profile, which is a key parameter in paint performance.
-Also, the use of water induces flash rusting, which makes paint or coating application more difficult and risky.
-Furthermore the use of water blasting on production equipment including automated welding lines, presses, motors and machine tools can result in severe electrical problems.
+While it is among the fastest methods of cleaning, water blasting has limited applications.
+For example, on steel surfaces, it cannot create any specific surface profile, which is a key parameter in paint performance.
+Also, the use of water induces flash rusting, making paint or coating application more difficult and risky.
+Furthermore, the use of water blasting on production equipment – including automated welding lines, presses, motors and machine tools – can result in severe electrical problems.
 Many customers tell us that water blasting is the quickest way to burn up a motor.

 Cold Jet dry ice blasting can be used on any variety of materials as well as on or near electrical equipment.
-Because dry ice evaporates quickly, equipment stays clean and dry.
-Waste streams are minimized as no additional waste (such as wastewater) results from the cleaning process.
+Because dry ice sublimates quickly, equipment stays clean and dry.
+Waste streams are also minimized as no additional waste (such as wastewater) results from the cleaning process.

 Power Tool Cleaning